jpat1546/ccdi-federation-api-spec/docs/README.md

 To access the CCDI’s data federation API, please [click here](https://cbiit.github.io/ccdi-federation-api/).

-To access specific resource nodes please [click here](https://cbiit.github.io/ccdi-federation-api/).
+To access specific resource nodes, please [click here](https://cbiit.github.io/ccdi-federation-api/).

 The API does not deliver files.
 Rather, it provides an open-access subset of the metadata (e.g., demographics) that match a user’s search criteria and provides the location of the complete data set.
 The data are accessible according to the policies at each contributing resource.